Frequently asked questions about the Air Quality Health Index (AQHI)

 Which is better?

 While both the traditional Air Quality Index (AQI) and the new Air Quality Health Index (AQHI) have their respective strengths, this new index has been designed to tell you more about your health risk from air pollution on any given day.

 Why does AQHI show improved or degraded air quality in my community compared to the old AQI?

 The two indices were developed with different objectives in mind and for that reason, should not be compared, however it is inevitable that there will be comparisons.
 The new Air Quality Health Index (AQHI) captures the health risk from air pollution.
 The traditional Air Quality Index (AQI) provides us with information on the quality of the air compared to Canadian air quality standards and/or criteria for pollutants.
 For this reason, there is bound to be a difference in the perceived air quality in your community.

-The community AQHI observation and the individual station AQHI observation
+The community AQHI value and the individual station observation

-What is the difference between the community AQHI observation and the individual station AQHI observation?
+What is the difference between the community AQHI value and the individual station observation?

 The Air Quality Health Index (AQHI) is based on measurements of air quality from monitoring stations across Canada.
 For most communities, the AQHI value is produced by averaging information from the air monitoring stations in the local area.
 This average community value is provided for the locations on the provincial map.
 AQHI values from the individual air monitoring stations are provided in the accompanying list.